elh/1brc-go/README.md

 * 35s - Implemented a custom, simplified replacement for `strconv.ParseFloat`.
     * Most of the time just goes into scanning byte slices.
 Biggest other bottleneck is `map[string]*Stats` lookups.
 Decently pleased with single threaded optimizations so now making it concurrent.
 * 7s - Concurrently read and parse the file as byte index addressed chunks, then merge results in a single final goroutine.
 See tunable `numParsers` and `parseChunkSize` parameters.
+* 5.5s - Select concurrency and read buffer size parameters for my machine using hyperfine parameter testing.

 ### Ideas
 * Optimize concurrency.
     * Pipeline more work.
-    * Tune concurrency and read buffer size parameters.
-I picked current values for my machine very quickly and unscientifically.
+    * ~Tune concurrency and read buffer size parameters.
+I picked current values for my machine very quickly and unscientifically.~ Picked w/ hyperfine
 * Custom map/set implementation for string->float
 * Memory arena (or other optimizations of locality)?
 * Faster way to iterate bytes?